Apple commits $100 million to racial equity initiative, boosting black partners

 In addition to supporting black developers with a new developer entrepreneurial camp, Apple is committing to boost spending with black-owned partner companies, begin working with the Equal Justice Initiative, and improve representation within its supply chain.
 The company also expects to expand upon its prior efforts with historically black colleges, community colleges, and underserved educational institutions, as well as improving its own hiring of minorities, particularly members of the black community.

 Apple joins several major tech companies in making financial commitments to racial equity in the wake of Black Lives Matter protests, which have rocked the United States and several foreign countries in recent weeks.
 Google and parent company Alphabet committed $14.5 million to an inequity initiative, and Facebook made a $10 million commitment to racial justice.
 Prior to this, Apple signaled its support for the Black Lives Matter movement by quickly acknowledging Washington, D.C.’s new Black Lives Matter Plaza on its maps, and using Siri to direct information seekers to the movement’s website.
-Paralleling a $100 million commitment made by Comcast earlier this week, Apple’s pledge dwarfs its direct competitors in size, and under Cook — an avowedly strong supporter of equal rights — could have much deeper impacts on the company’s culture, and the practices of its partners.
+Paralleling a $100 million commitment made by Comcast earlier this week, Apple’s pledge dwarfs its direct competitors in size, and under Cook — an avowedly strong supporter of equal rights — could have much deeper impacts on the company’s culture, as well as the practices of its partners.

 That having been said, Apple’s actual track record on social initiatives has been mixed.
 While spotlighting the words of Dr. Martin Luther King Jr. every year on his birthday, the company has struggled to make major gains in workforce representation, and too often dodged questions regarding its commitments to international human rights, particularly in China.
-A rare flare up in its approach to racial relations came in 2017, when the company’s then-VP of diversity and inclusion infamously suggested that “12 white, blue-eyed, blonde men” could be a diverse group, prompting a rapid apology and soon thereafter her departure from the company.
+A rare flare-up in its approach to racial relations came in 2017, when the company’s then-VP of diversity and inclusion infamously suggested that “12 white, blue-eyed, blonde men” could be a diverse group, prompting a rapid apology and soon thereafter her departure from the company.

 The new initiative “will challenge the systemic barriers to opportunity and dignity that exist for communities of color and particularly for the black community,” Apple promises, focusing particularly on “issues of education, economic equality and criminal justice reform.”
-Cook says the initiative will begin in the United States and spread outwards over time, and though today’s announcement doesn’t specify hard dates, spending amounts for each initiative, or targets for hiring, Jackson is expected to bring some of the quantifiable measurements and results she’s developed for environmental initiatives to the racial justice and equity program.
+Cook says the initiative will begin in the United States and spread outwards over time.
+Although today’s announcement doesn’t specify hard dates, spending amounts for each initiative, or targets for hiring, Jackson is expected to bring some of the quantifiable measurements and results she’s developed for environmental initiatives to the racial justice and equity program.